mlooff/InterimPerformance-Dot-Gov-2018/tags/CAP-Goal.md

 ---
 layout: tag
 tag: CAP-Goal
-title: Cross-Agency Priority (CAP) Goal
+title: Cross-Agency Priority Goals
-excerpt: this text will appear as an excerpt on the theme/tag landing page
+excerpt: Cross-Agency Priority (CAP) Goals are a tool used by leadership to accelerate progress on a limited number of Presidential priority areas where implementation requires active collaboration among multiple agencies.
 ---